In celebration of International Women’s Day (IWD-2026) at Gollu Community, Baoma Chiefdom, Bo District.

 Speaking on behalf of the Paramount Chief (Baoma Chiefdom), Mohamed Foday Kallon (Chiefdom Speaker) formally extended his heartfelt gratitude towards the work WAVES-SL is doing in their Chiefdom.
 He went ahead to highlights the importance of partnerships in promoting women’s empowerment and equality, and he strongly believes that WAVES-SL work in Gollu community is making a positive impact on our girls and women, hence WAVES-SL is complementing government efforts in this direction.

-He furthered by decently encouraging women and girls to support WAVES-SL current project in their Chiefdom, and most especially drawing the attention of parents/guardians to prioritize things that will promote the wellbeing of their girls in order for them to reach their fullest potential in life.
+He furthered by decently encouraging women and girls to support WAVES-SL current project in their Chiefdom, and most especially drawing the attention of parents/guardians to prioritize things that will promote the wellbeing of their girls in order for them to reach their fullest potential in life; and committed to continue supporting the work of WAVES-SL and partners in his Chiefdom.

 The Chiefdom Speaker concluded his statement by asking WAVES-SL through the Executive Director to continue working with their women and girls in the Chiefdom, as they will be sustainably empowered.